univention/univention-corporate-server/doc/manual/print-services/install.rst

 Installing a print server
 =========================

-A printserver can be installed from the Univention App Center with the application :program:`Print server (CUPS)`.
+A print server can be installed from the Univention App Center with the application :program:`Print server (CUPS)`.
 Alternatively, the software package :program:`univention-printserver` can be installed (:command:`univention-run-join-scripts` must be executed after installation).